bevyengine/rfcs/rfcs/45-stageless.md

 There are three key rules for system configuration:

-1. You can always add configuration (for any public, unlocked set).
+1. You can always add configuration (for any public set).
 2. You can never remove configuration.
 3. Contradictory configuration is invalid, even if it's locally consistent.